top of page

 Before selling or recycling:

-• Keep boards intact and dry.
-Broken or water-damaged pieces reduce payout accuracy.
+4. Keep boards intact and dry.

 5 Percy Street